ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 * Coroutines are defined in their own scopes and unlike thread they do not block
 * Coroutines have a default job for each scope defined.
 * Many coroutines can run in a single thread at once.
+* Kotlin has a method Deferred.await() that is used to wait for the result from a coroutine started with the async builder.
+* A scope controls the lifetime of coroutines through its job.
+When you cancel the job of a scope, it cancels all coroutines started in    that scope
+* you can use a scope to cancel all running coroutines, the co-routine of particular scope

+* A coroutine can switch dispatchers any time after it's started. e.g a coroutine can start on the main dispatcher then use another dispatcher to parse a large JSON result off the main thread.
+ `CoroutineScope(Dispatchers.Main + viewModelJob)`

+* A CoroutineScope can take a CoroutineContext as a parameter, above it takes `main` as threading policy and the job `viewModelJob`
+* Scopes created with the `CoroutineScope` constructor add an implicit job, which you can cancel using   `uiScope.coroutineContext.cancel()`

+* The library adds a `viewModelScope` as an extension function of the `ViewModel` class.
+This scope is bound to `Dispatchers.Main` and        will automatically be cancelled when the `ViewModel` is cleared.

 * They make use of suspend functions to perform heavy tasks which are defined outside coroutines but called in their scope.
    ```
    suspend fun callDb(){